danielhaim1/TitleCaser/README.md

 [![Downloads](https://img.shields.io/npm/dt/titlecase-js.svg)](https://www.npmjs.com/package/titlecase-js)
 [![Known Vulnerabilities](https://snyk.io/test/github/gouch/to-title-case/badge.svg)](https://snyk.io/test/github/gouch/to-title-case)

-The repository contains a module that converts a string to title case using a set of rules based on the most common styles, guides, and English language conventions.
+This repository houses a module for converting strings to title case based on various style guides, language conventions, and rules.
+The module contains a `toTitleCase()` method that can be applied to any string for conversion.

+A module within this repository offers string conversion to title case, drawing upon a range of established style guides, linguistic norms, and other guidelines.
+Utilize the `toTitleCase()` method to convert a given string to title case.

-The module provides a `toTitleCase()` method that can be used on any string to convert it to title case.
+Within this repository, you'll find a module designed to convert strings to title case by following a variety of linguistic, stylistic, and best practice guidelines.
+The `toTitleCase()` method can be used on any string to initiate the conversion process.

-The [demo page](https://codepen.io/danielhaim/pen/oNPGzKw) shows two default options (AP, Chicago) for now, with word replacement and custom options.
+See the module in action in the [demo page](https://codepen.io/danielhaim/pen/oNPGzKw).

 ## Key Features:
 - Supports popular English language conventions and style guides, such as AP, APA, Chicago, NY Times, Wikipedia, and British, along with a customizable style option.